And Who Will Manage Simon?

 “Why did they have to drop you off late?”

 Simon looked at me when he explained this, with an impatient expression that said, ‘Don’t you understand?
-How can they possibly get to work a bit early?’
+How could they possibly get to work a bit early?’

-The interview didn’t get much better.
+The rest of the interview didn’t get much better.
 At one point I did the unprofessional thing and just asked him, ‘Why are you here today, Simon?
 You clearly don’t want to be.’
-He slumped and said that this was all a waste of time and the ‘fault’ of the guy who had made him come to our company.
-There was an older man waiting in reception from the government scheme.
-Simon told me that both he and his parents were annoyed because this bloke was just interfering and making him go to these stupid interviews.
+He slumped and said that this was all a waste of f**king time and all the ‘fault’ of the guy who had made him come to our company.
+The ‘guy’ was an older man waiting in reception.
+He was working within the government scheme.
+Simon told me that his parents were also annoyed with this guy for interfering and making him go to these stupid interviews.

 I had, by this time, interviewed enough school leavers or starters under 21 to know that there was usually a parent or caring person sitting in a car outside.
+Sometimes they waited in reception.
 Usually someone had ironed a shirt or helped put a CV together.
-For most new starters, there was probably an adult in their lives who would later be asking, ‘How did it go?’ with some level of interest.
+There was probably an adult in their lives who would later be asking, ‘How did it go?’ with some level of interest and dare I say, hope for their future.

-The executive suite rarely need to depend on a boy like Simon, but supervisors will manage him, especially during labor shortages, and they may have to do their best turn him into a cooperative, functioning employee.
+The executive suite rarely needs to depend on a boy like Simon, but a supervisor somewhere will have to manage him, especially during labor shortages, and they will have to try to turn him into a cooperative, functioning employee.
 That will take wisdom, patience and energy.
-It’s a lot to ask and then suggest that the most deserving of leadership training are the senior managers.
+It’s a lot to ask and then suggest that those most deserving of leadership training funds are the senior managers.

 2 thoughts on “And Who Will Manage Simon?”